Fox-ML-infrastructure/Fox-v1-infra/README.md

-ill add other parts later, im crying rn enjoy or w/e legally now
+ill add other parts later, im crying rn enjoy or w/e legally now are yall mad at me and do you hate me

 # Trader: High-Frequency Trading ML System